Helping to Build NTPC’s Super Thermal Power Station

 A 1,600 task critical path plan meant that project teams could manage the project in a simpler and more stable way.
 Subtasks and checklists could be modified on the fly by the frontline.
 An integrated plan meant all stakeholders—internal and external—were in synch with the project’s priorities.

-“In NTPC Khargone, within a month of implementing SMART Project Delivery, our project management team had complete visibility into areas that had bottlenecks.” ~ Mr. Ajay Shukla AGM, NTPC
+“In NTPC Khargone, within a month of implementing SMART Project Control, our project management team had complete visibility into areas that had bottlenecks.” ~ Mr. Ajay Shukla AGM, NTPC

 Even when new bottlenecks emerged, the teams weren’t taken by surprise.
 This allowed project teams to take a series of proactive steps, which meant that the entire management team had full control over due-dates.